The best credit cards to use at Costco

 Keep in mind, Costco only accepts Visa cards in-store.
-For online purchases, you can also use MasterCard or Discover credit cards, but NOT cards issued by American Express.
+For online purchases, you can also use Mastercard or Discover credit cards, but not cards issued by American Express.

-1. US Bank Altitude Reserve
+U.S. Bank Altitude Reserve

 With the US Bank Altitude Reserve card, you can earn 50,000 Altitude Reserve points after spending $4,500 on qualifying purchases within 90 days of account opening.

-- 1X points on all other purchases
+- 1x points per dollar on all other purchases

 There’s a $400 annual fee with this card, but you’ll get a slew of other perks including: